Week 34 of Pregnancy

 You this week

-- •Lower back pain and pelvic pressure
+- •Persistent lower back pain and pelvic pressure

-- •Difficulty sleeping and finding comfortable positions
+- •Difficulty finding comfortable sleeping positions

 This week's tips